Cao Bang Province, Northern Vietnam

 Cao Bang’s proximity to China has meant that it has had a somewhat turbulent history, having changed hands a number of times.
-The Âu Viet were a conglomeration of upland tribes living in what is today the mountainous region of northernmost Vietnam, western Guangdong, and southern Guangxi, China, since at least the 3rd century BC.
+The Âu Viet was a conglomeration of upland tribes living in what is today the mountainous region of northernmost Vietnam, western Guangdong, and southern Guangxi, China, since at least the 3rd century BC.
 Their capital was located in what is today Cao Bang Province of northeastern Vietnam.
-What are now the Vietnamese provinces of Cao Bang and Lang Son were known as châu Quang Nguyên during the time of the Lý and Tran Dynasties.
-Quang Nguyên became part of Đai Viet in 1039, when Emperor Lý Thai Tong expelled Nùng Trí Cao, a Nùng leader, from the area.
+What is now the Vietnamese provinces of Cao Bang and Lang Son were known as châu Quang Nguyên during the time of the Lý and Tran Dynasties.
+Quang Nguyên became part of Đai Viet in 1039 when Emperor Lý Thai Tong expelled Nùng Trí Cao, a Nùng leader, from the area.

 Cao Bang history can be traced to the Bronze age when the Tày au Kingdom flourished.
 They had shifted their capital to Co Loa in Red River Delta but the Vietnamese culture dominated.
 The Kings fortified their territory around the 10th century due to its proximity to the Chinese border.
 The feudal dynasties that ruled the area were Tay lords, Be Khac Thieu and Nga Dac Thai.

 In the 1430s, the Lê Dynasty had many rebellions.
-Royalty faced strong revolt during the 16th and early part of 17th century – Mac Dang Dung initially occupied the territory and the Lê throne in 1527.
+Royalty faced strong revolt during the 16th and early part of the 17th century – Mac Dang Dung initially occupied the territory and the Lê throne in 1527.
 However, the Lê kings were reinstated in 1592.
-Still, the war for control of the region continued and Mac family had the upper hand as they declared it an independent region and ruled for 75 years. as witness to this period, here lie ruins of a temple, which was also the palace of the Mac Kings.
+Still, the war for control of the region continued and Mac family had the upper hand as they declared it an independent region and ruled for 75 years. as a witness to this period, here lie ruins of a temple, which was also the place of the Mac Kings.

 The French intervention

 It can be seen in the town of Cao Bình, which is located about 12 kilometres (7.5 mi) north of the town of Cao Bang.
 Cao Bình was a prominent administrative town until the French occupied the territory; the capital was shifted to the Cao Bang peninsula when the French conquered the area in 1884.
 They fortified the town with a fort on a hill overlooking the town (ruins of this fort are seen even now).
-This fort area is now a high security zone of the People’s army of Vietnam.
+This fort area is now a high-security zone of the People’s army of Vietnam.

 Cao Bang has a long history of revolutionaries and nationalists.
 The significant history of the peninsula to the present regime is recorded from the 1920s when it became the “cradle of the revolutionary movement in the north”.
 Many pro-independence groups based themselves in the mountains.
 The Communist Party of Vietnam chose the province as a base, using the rough terrain as protection.
 Its historicity was further accentuated when Ho Chí Minh, on his return from China in exile in 1941, made his headquarters at Pac Bó, in Truong Hà commune, Hà Quang district, 56 kilometres (35 mi) north of Cao Bang for the decisive revolutionary movement between 1940 and 1945.